akshayiitr04/satellite-property-valuation/README.md

 ```bash
  python data_fetcher.py
 ```
-This downloads satellite images using the ESRI and saves them in the directory.
+Script to download satellite images using the ESRI and saves them in the directory.

 ## 2️⃣Data Preprocessing & EDA